Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Magnetic torques

 From Eq.~(\ref{eq:4_02}) we see that the mass-loss rate is necessary to estimate the spin-down rate of a star.
 However, stellar winds of cool, Sun-like stars are very weak and cannot be directly observed (see Ch.~\ref{ch:evolvingstars}), which makes it challenging to estimate $\dot{J}$ as a necessary input for stellar evolution models [\ldots] Based on [measurements supported by modeling (described in Sect.~\ref{sec:stellarwinds}) mass-loss rates in Sun-like stars] fall in the range between $10^{-15}-10^{-11}\;M_\odot\;{\rm yr}^{-1}$ (the present-day solar mass-loss rate is $(2-3)\times 10^{-14}\;M_\odot\;{\rm yr}^{-1}$).
 However, stars can also lose mass via CMEs.
 In the case of the Sun, each CME carries some $10^{13}-10^{17}$\,g into space, with an annual integrated mass-loss via CMEs of several percents of the ambient mass-loss.
 Therefore, CMEs on the Sun play very little role in the solar mass-loss.
 This role can become significant if the CME rate is higher by a factor of 10 or more.
 In this case, CMEs can even dominate the stellar mass-loss.''
 But we know very little of CMEs of stars other than the Sun, or even of the Sun in its distant past, so this area is left for future exploration.

 Let us make a few comparisons of energy budgets and time scales, using rough approximations only: The above-mentioned solar mass-loss rate can be combined with numbers in Table~\ref{tab:wind-stats} to estimate the power needed to drive the flow of the solar wind (bulk kinetic energy), the Alfv{\'e}n radius, and with that the rate at which rotational energy is drained from the Sun.
-Assuming for this estimate a constant mean wind velocity, a temperature of 1.5\,MK for the high corona, an isotropic heliospheric magnetic field strength (approximating the field as radial), a total characteristic power associated with all forms of coronal radiative losses driven by solar magnetic activity of order $\approx 10^5$\,erg/cm$^2$/s (averaged over a solar cycle), and a moment of inertia of $I_\odot \approx 7\times 10^{53}$\,g\,cm$^2$ (see Ch.~\ref{ch:evolvingstars}), one can conclude that (1) the solar wind kinetic energy flux amounts to of order 1/10th of the coronal radiative losses, (2) the characteristic Alfv{\'e}n radius is roughly 20 solar radii, and (3) the time scale for magnetic braking, {\em i.e.,} the ratio of angular momentum to loss rate of angular momentum for the present-day Sun is of order 10\,Gyr.\activity{Verify the numbers in the conclusions about stellar magnetic braking for the present-day Sun at the end of Sect.~\ref{sec:braking}.}
+Assuming for this estimate a constant mean wind velocity, a temperature of 1.5\,MK for the high corona, an isotropic heliospheric magnetic field strength (approximating the field as radial), a total characteristic power associated with all forms of coronal radiative losses driven by solar magnetic activity of order $\approx 10^5$\,erg/cm$^2$/s (averaged over a solar cycle), and a moment of inertia of $I_\odot \approx 7\times 10^{53}$\,g\,cm$^2$ (see Ch.~\ref{ch:evolvingstars}), one can conclude that (1) the solar wind kinetic energy flux is several times smaller than the coronal radiative losses, (2) the characteristic Alfv{\'e}n radius is roughly 15 solar radii, and (3) the time scale for magnetic braking, {\em i.e.,} the ratio of angular momentum to loss rate of angular momentum for the present-day Sun is of order 10\,Gyr.\sactivity{$\circledS$ {\em Show:} Verify the numbers in the conclusions about stellar magnetic braking for the present-day Sun at the end of Sect.~\ref{sec:braking}. \mylabel{act:verbrake} \solution{verbrake}}

 In very rapidly spinning stars, the centrifugal forces that we have ignored for the solar wind, also need to be taken into account.
 An example where these dominate the process in the case of a cold wind is discussed in Sect.~\ref{sec:diskwind}.